 In the most recent data released this week from Bridge Ratings, thoughts on Pandora's music mix and presentation have been identified across a panel of nearly 3000 Pandora users as Pandora "Primes" and Pandora "Moderates".

 41% of our sample are considered "Primes", Pandora users who spend at least two hours a day with Pandora for at least three days each week.
+This number is down from 47% two years ago when we published our initial report.
 These are heavy consumers of Pandora and generally have positive perceptions of the service.
 For this 41% of Pandora's total user base, the company has found a combination of services that highly fulfill their needs.
+The addition of Pandora Prime, their on-demand service which competes directly with Spotify and Apple Music, has added new subscribers - 22% coming from their free-tier user base.

 31% of our sample are defined as "Moderates", Pandora users who spend at least an hour a day with Pandora at least two days each week.
 These registered users have mixed opinions of the service and at times as many at 53% of this group has discontinued their usual usage for as much as weeks at time due to listening dissatisfaction such as repetition of songs or the company's algorithm not hitting the music target more often than not.

-Interestingly, this self-forced Pandora "vacation" that apportion of this group of users tends to take resets their consumption expectations of the service.
+Interestingly, this self-forced Pandora "vacation" that a portion of this group of users tends to take resets their consumption expectations of the service.
 However, with each experience disappointment Pandora serves up to these users, the "favoriteness" factor diminishes.(Favoriteness is defined as "the service used most").

 The following chart compares the perceptions of these two user groups over a series of six "experience benchmarks" of the Pandora service:

 The chart is self-explanatory but reveals behavior truths that are seldom publicized.
-For example, while 81% of Pandora Primes like the service as it is, 55% of the Moderate user group does not.
-In fact, for many of these users Pandora does not meet their needs.
+For example, while 81% of Pandora Primes like the service as it is (down from 90% in 2016), 55% of the Moderate user group does.
+For many of these users Pandora does not meet their needs.

 The Pandora "Lights" group (28% of the total not seen on this chart), or very light users includes a group of Pandora registered users who no longer use the service because the computerized music selection never or hardly ever delivers on its promise.